 Requesting and submitting recommendation letters

-Choose references who can discuss your character and provide a positive evaluation of your academic and professional aptitude.
+Choose two references who can discuss your character and provide a positive evaluation of your academic and professional aptitude.
 A good recommendation letter will provide new insight and perspective about you.
-This might be a teacher/professor, coach, counselor, religious leader, employer, or supervisor from an extracurricular activity, etc. At least one letter must come from a teacher/professor (any subject).
+This might be a teacher/professor, coach, counselor, religious leader, employer, or supervisor from an extracurricular activity, etc. At least one of the two letters must come from a teacher/professor (any subject).
 Letters should not come from friends, parents, peers or relatives.

 Give your references enough time to write and submit your letters, due by 11:59 p.m.
 MST on March 2, 2020.
 It is your responsibility to ensure your letters are submitted in a timely manner via the electronic submission process.
 Applications are not considered complete if recommendation letters are not submitted by due date.

 Once you enter the name and contact information for a reference, click "Send E-mail Request" and a recommendation letter request is automatically generated via e-mail to each of your references.
 The e-mail contains instructions for submitting a letter electronically through a unique link that will attach their letter to your application.
-If your reference does not receive the e-mail, you will have the option of resending it.
+If your reference does not receive the e-mail, you have the option to resend it.